dev-bittu/lotus-grammar/grammar/oop/iteration.md

 4. **Integration**:
    - Fully compatible with `for` loops and manual iteration.

-By implementing these methods, your custom objects can seamlessly integrate with MyLang's iteration protocols, enabling efficient and reusable iteration.
+By implementing these methods, your custom objects can seamlessly integrate with Lotus's iteration protocols, enabling efficient and reusable iteration.